-The root cause of cysts in the base of the spin is unknown.
+The root cause of cysts in the base of the spine is unknown.
 But there are reasons why these cysts can grow and cause symptoms.
 If a person experiences some type of trauma in the back, perineural cysts can begin to fill up with fluid and cause symptoms.
 Types of trauma that can trigger symptoms include:

 Because most perineural cysts cause no symptoms, they are typically never diagnosed.
 Your doctor can order imaging tests to identify them if you have symptoms.
 MRIs can show cysts.
 A CT scan with a dye injected into the spine can show if fluid is moving from the spine into cysts in the sacrum.

 For most cases of perineural cysts, no treatment is needed.
 But if you have symptoms, they may need treatment to relieve pressure and discomfort.
 A quick fix is to drain the cysts of fluid.
 This can relieve symptoms immediately, but it is not a long-term treatment.
 The cysts usually fill up again.

 The only permanent treatment for perineural cysts is to have them surgically removed.
 Surgery is usually recommended for serious, chronic pain, as well as bladder problems from the cysts.

 In the large majority of cases of perineural cysts, the outlook is excellent.
 Most people with these cysts will never have any symptoms or need any treatment.
 Only 1 percent of people with perineural cysts experience symptoms.
 For those with symptoms, aspiration and injection with a fibrin glue is helpful, at least temporarily.
 Surgery to remove the cysts typically relieves those symptoms, and the cysts rarely recur.
 Neurological damage can occur in people with symptomatic cysts who do not seek treatment, but can occur with those undergoing surgical treatment as well.
 The risks and benefits must be discussed and weighed carefully before surgical intervention is undertaken.